invenia/TagBotGitLab/README.md

 ## Changelogs (Release Notes)

-TagBotGitlab creates a changelog for each release based on the issues that have been closed and the merge requests that have been merged.
+TagBotGitLab creates a changelog for each release based on the issues that have been closed and the merge requests that have been merged.
 Unlike [TagBot](https://github.com/JuliaRegistries/TagBot), TagBotGitLab currently does not support custom release notes or customizable templates.

 Issues and pull requests with specified labels are not included in the changelog data.
 By default, the following labels are ignored: